- 6:30 p.m.

-The Lansing Planning Board is made up of eight (8) members, who are appointed by the Mayor, confirmed by City Council, and serve without pay.
-One is appointed from each ward, and four are at-large.
-Two Council members are also appointed by Council to serve as ex-officio, non-voting members for one-year terms.
+The Lansing Planning Board is made up of 8 members (PDF), who are appointed by the Mayor, confirmed by City Council, and serve without pay.
+One is appointed from each ward, and 4 are at-large.
+Two Council members are also appointed by Council to serve as ex-officio, non-voting members for 1-year terms.

 The Board has all of the powers and duties granted to municipal planning commissions by statute [the Michigan Planning Enabling Act (P.A.
 33 of 2008)], and all the powers provided by City Charter.